castroitalo/php-project-template/README.md

 3. *Add JavaScript and CSS*: Include a JavaScript file in the public/static/js/pages/ directory and a CSS file in the public/static/styles/pages/ directory.

 By following these steps, you ensure that all parts of your application are consistently organized and easy to manage.

+### Tests

+The use of TDD is important to keep code more secure and bugs free.
+Remember every time that you create a module to write tests for it before requesting a PR or committing.

+#### Executing existent tests
+To run tests enter the Docker Container and type:

+- `php vendor/bin/phpunit tests/`: To execute every test case.
+- `php vendor/bin/phpunit --testsuite "Project Router Test Suite"`: To execute an individual testsuite.
+In this case, the Router testsuite.
+- `php vendor/bin/phpunit tests/Core/Database/ConnectionTest.php`: To execute an individual test file.